emmairwin/community_curriculum/reps/mentor_training/en/conflict_resolution.md

 This is a very big topic for any community, and Mozilla Reps is no different.
 Understanding how, you as mentor, and community leader can help diffuse conflict and lend to resolution will go a long way to improve community health.

-**Good news!**  YOu will be helping us build a 'Conflict Resolution' strategy for Mozilla Reps!
+**Good news!**  You will be helping us build a 'Conflict Resolution' strategy for Mozilla Reps!
 Please read the [Mozilla Community Participation Guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/) and review these other community resources on the topic:

 ### Resources